 Touts production speed as the decisive factor for entering into 3D printing

-Regards the importance of 3D printing and how it elevates Eisengiesserei Mezger to a technology partner
+Regards the importance of sand 3D printing and how it elevates Eisengiesserei Mezger to a technology partner

 Values the sustainability aspects of the production materials in minimizing waste and disposal costs